joshbrew/device-decoder/README.md

 You can create these simple objects to pipe anything through our threading system!

-The stream objects returned by initDevice call are structured like the following depending on what type of stream is defined:
+The stream objects returned by initDevice call are structured like the following depending on what type of stream is defined.
+This gives you full control over your devices on their respective protocols.
+Note custom defined ones may have arbitrary behaviors.
 ```ts

 type SerialDeviceStream = {